 What happens when you put a sports legend on the golf course with a German pilot?
 Apparently jokes, gospel discussion, and mutual respect.
-And that’s exactly what happened last weekend when retired professional golfer Gary Player played a round of golf with Elder Dieter F. Uchtdorf of the Quorum of the Twelve Apostles on the Red Ledges Golf Course in Heber, Utah.
+And that’s exactly what happened when retired professional golfer Gary Player played a round of golf with Elder Dieter F. Uchtdorf of the Quorum of the Twelve Apostles on the Red Ledges Golf Course in Heber, Utah.

 When asked about the experience, Player, who is not a member of the Church, said it “was one of the most wonderful days on the golf course I’ve ever had.”

 That’s high praise coming from the man they call “The Black Knight,” and who is widely considered one of the greatest golfers of all time.
 Player has won all four major golf championships in his career—one of only five golfers to do so in history.
 He also has a total of nine major championship victories, has won over 150 professional tournaments on six continents over seven decades, and was inducted into the World Golf Hall of Fame in 1974.

 “You can just see how [Elder Uchtdorf’s] whole life revolves around Jesus Christ, and what a wonderful family man he is.
 We had such fun together, we covered a lot of topics.
 At one point I pointed up at the sky and said, ‘The sky is blue.
 Where is heaven?’
 And he responded, ‘I wish we had more time to sit down and talk about it, but I’ll tell you what I’ll do: [When I] get there … I’ll send you an SMS!’”